USRSE/usrse25/pages/participate/participate.md

 # Volunteers

-We are currently seeking volunteers for the [Conference Planning Committee](/usrse25/about/organization).
+We are currently seeking volunteers for various [conference planning committees](/usrse25/about/organization).
+There will be additional opportunities to volunteer as a reviewer and to help during the conference.

 # Call for Participation

-Submissions will open in March 2025.
+Submissions will open in late winter 2025.

+Following on the conference theme, USRSE'25 is looking for submissions in three main areas:

+* Code: share your research software
+* Practices: discuss research software engineering practices
+* People: all things related to research software engineers